High blood pressure

 “several clinical observational studies showing the important role of a low-T3 state in the prognostic stratification of patients with Heart Failure.
 Independently of the parameter used, all of these studies showed that impaired T4-to-T3 conversion is associated with a high incidence of fatal events consisting of cardiac or cumulative death or of heart transplantation.”

-When my new thyroid doctor discovered that I had abnormally low Free T3 and Free T4 levels, she prescribed a natural dessicated thyroid to bring my Free T4 and Free T3 levels in range where I felt well and my symptoms improved.
+When my new thyroid doctor discovered that I had low Free T3 and Free T4 levels, she prescribed a natural dessicated thyroid to bring my Free T4 and Free T3 levels in range where I felt well and my symptoms improved.
 Interestingly, within a few months on natural desiccated thyroid (derived from pig thyroid which includes T3 as well as T4), my cholesterol levels reduced to normal, my heart rate reached normal, my blood pressure raised to ideal levels and my cardio CRP lowered, all without taking any heart related medications.
 Interesting.
 Hmmmm….

 Could there be people on statin drugs and blood pressure medication right now who are actually undiagnosed hypothyroidism sufferers?
 Or could they be hypothyroid patients insufficiently treated for their condition?
 Hmmm….